ABOUT PIANO LESSONS

 When you listen to music, multiple areas of your brain become engaged and active.
 But when you actually play an instrument, that activity becomes more like a full-body brain workout.
 The process of playing music results in intricate, complex, and incredibly fast signals in all parts of the brain, especially, auditory, motor, and visual centers.
 Regular musical practice appears to strengthen those brain functions, allowing musicians to apply them to all sorts of activities.
 Here's a great TED video that explains more.

 Everyone learns differently - on our first lesson we will talk about your goals, interests, and current knowledge level and then together choose the right teaching method for you.
-I find that younger students are most successful beginning at or after the age of 5.
 Older students should trust that it’s NEVER too late to learn music!

 In general, most students study a combination of music theory, technique, sight reading, ear training, music history, and musicality.
 In addition to traditional classical piano technique, I encourage students to explore contemporary musical styles, lead sheet reading, improvisation, and composition.
 I enjoy incorporating mobile games and apps as well as notation software into my lessons.
-I host an annual recital as well as a holiday concert at a senior center.
+I host two recitals a year.
 (Adult students are welcome to perform too!)
-Students in grades 1-12 have the option of entering into performance and music history and theory contests through the Texas Music Teachers Association student affiliate program.
+Students in grades 1-12 have the option of taking the state music theory exams through the Texas Music Teachers Association student affiliate program.

-Affordable tuition to reserve your weekly time slot is charged by the month and includes the cost of lesson, preparation time, and travel time and expenses.
-All lessons are taught in the comfort of your home in 30, 45, and 60-minute classes.
+Affordable tuition to reserve your weekly time slot is charged by the month.
+All lessons are taught in 30, 45, and 60-minute classes.
 Students will need to purchase method books, sheet music, and other supplies on occasion throughout the year.